slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *"When I let go of what I am, I become what I might be.
 When I let go of what I have, I receive what I need."
 -- Lao Tzu*

-> *"A good life is not a life without problems.
-A good life is a life with good problems."
--- Mark Manson*
 -->

 > *"If you concentrate on what you don’t have, you will never, ever have enough."
 -- Oprah Winfrey*

 Being grateful is looking down.
 Play the cards you are dealt.
-And you will often be dealt bad cards.
+You will often be dealt bad cards.

+A way to humble yourself is to put you in the position of being the weakest person in something during the day.

 > *"Gratitude is not only the greatest of virtues, but the parent of all the others."
 -- Cicero*